Tanndev/Maelstrom/documentation/rules.md

 The mental attributes define the mental capabilities of a character.

 ###### Perception
-Perception is the ability to take in and process stimulus.
-It's used for searching, keeping watch, spotting threats, and other activities where the limiting factor is the ability see, hear, feel, or smell.
+Perception is the ability to take in and process stimuli.
+It's used for searching, keeping watch, spotting threats, and other activities where the limiting factor is the ability to see, hear, feel, or smell.
 - **0**: Abysmal.
 A fire alarm can go off without you noticing it.
 - **1**: Poor.
 People sneak up on you without meaning to.
 - **2**: Average.
 You lose your phone occassionally, but usually find it again.